the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 * **package.json:** This file shows you a list of node package dependencies and other project configurations.

 * **.gitignore:** This file displays all files and folders that shouldn't be added to your git repository when using git; such files and folders should only be located in your local project.
 The *node_modules/* folder is one example.
-It is enough to share the *package.json* file with others, so they can install dependencies on their end without your dependency folder.
+It is enough to share the *package.json* file with others, so they can install dependencies on their end with `npm install` without your dependency folder.

-* **public/:** This folder holds development root files, such as *public/index.html*.
+* **public/:** This folder holds development files, such as *public/index.html*.
 The index is displayed on localhost:3000 when developing your app.
 The boilerplate takes care of relating this index with all the scripts in *src/*.

 * **build/** This folder is created when you build the project for production, as it holds all of the production files.
 When building your project for production, all the source code in the *src/* and *public/* folders are bundled and placed in the build folder.